smoralesss/milestone-1/README.md

 # milestone-1
-Milestone 1 for the PWP will incorporate staging or styling the interior of one's home.
+Milestone 1 for the PWP will be laid out steps for countries on the right track to making the world a better place.